EBI-Metagenomics/genome_uploader/README.md

 > [!NOTE]
 >
 > First, validate your submission with the `--mode validate`. \
-> Second, upload to the ENA's TEST server using the `--test` flag (make sure you have validated your run on _Generate files for upload_ step).
+> Second, upload to the ENA's TEST server using the `--test` flag (make sure you have validated your run on _Generate files for upload_ step) and `--mode submit`.
+> Finally, upload to ENA's REAL server using `--mode submit` without `--test`.

 Run live execution: